dhruvd22/llama3_fine_tuning/README.md

 ## Evaluate Models

-`scripts/evaluate.py` computes an accuracy score for one or more models using a dataset of question/answer pairs.
+`scripts/evaluate.py` validates every SQL statement returned by the model by executing it on a PostgreSQL database.
+The final score is a combination of **50% exact string match** and **50% successful SQL execution**.

+1. Configure the database connection using the `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD` and `PGDATABASE` environment variables or provide a connection URL with `--db_url`.
-1. Edit `configs/evaluate.yaml` to list the models to test, the evaluation dataset path and the prompt template.
+2. Edit `configs/evaluate.yaml` to list the models to test, the evaluation dataset path and the prompt template.
-2. Run the script:
+3. Run the script:

 ```bash
 python scripts/evaluate.py --config configs/evaluate.yaml
 ```

-Accuracy for each model is printed at the end of the run.
-A log file named `evaluate_<model>_<timestamp>.log` is created in the `logs/` directory for each model, recording the full prompts sent to the model and the responses generated.
+For each model the script prints the combined score as well as the exact-match and SQL-validation metrics.
+A log file named `evaluate_<model>_<timestamp>.log` is created in the `logs/` directory for each model, recording the full prompts sent to the model and the generated responses.